line/armeria/site/src/sphinx/advanced-saml.rst

                                        "<html><body>Username is not found.</body></html>");
             }

-            // Note that you do not use this example in a real world application.
+            // Note that you MUST NOT use this example in a real world application.
 You may consider encoding
             // the value using JSON Web Tokens to prevent tempering. final Cookie cookie = new DefaultCookie("username", username);
             cookie.setHttpOnly(true);